melktr/MCA-2022/README.md

 Download the MusicXML file [here](https://drive.google.com/file/d/1Tl6QxiRHQtomofGqelauh-jKVfzgbjgD/view?usp=sharing](https://drive.google.com/file/d/1xFOhRuUjEBtHv6g4OB4z01GJqvTccfVm/view?usp=sharing) )   CHANGE LINK!!

-VIEW THE MEI ON VEROVIO  [here](https://melktr.github.io/MCA-2022/verovio.html)

 View the MEI file [here](https://github.com/melktr/MCA-2022/blob/master/data/XAS.mei)

 ### &#10238;TASK 2: Rendering the MEI file using Verovio

 In order to present my rendered file as a component of this website for the second portion of this week's task, I copied the code from the "verovio.html" file and made the necessary edits.

-Please refresh the page if the Verovio app is having trouble loading.
+VIEW THE MEI ON VEROVIO  [here](https://melktr.github.io/MCA-2022/verovio.html)

 ## __WEEK 4__